Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 26/01/2015
+	- Changed rookieFriendly to rookieOnly for the exported stats as the rookieFriendly tag is now deprecated in Build 282.

+- 25/01/2015
+	- Added NSL server highlighting, they will show up in blue and will append "NSL" to the gamemode for easy filtering.
+	- Excluded team specific FOV and sensitivities from caster mode.
+	- Fixed missing percentage sign for exo weapons on classic ammo.
+	- Added NSL lights json files to consistency check.
+	- Fixed exos not showing proper outline color in overhead spectator.

 - 13/01/2015
 	- Fixed unbuilt RT deaths showing up in the RT graph (allowed for negative RT counts).
 	- Stats format changes: